thinktinker/npm/README.md

-# Getting Started on Github
+# Getting Started on NPM.